Generative Bayesian Inference with GANs: GAN Variational Bayes

 Variational Bayes (VB) is an optimization-centric Bayesian inferential framework based on minimizing a divergence between approximate and real posteriors.
-VB typically reduces the infinite-dimensional optimization problem to a finite-dimensional one by molding approximations into structured parametric forms.
+VB typically reduces the infinite-dimensional optimization problem to a finite-dimensional one by forcing approximations into structured parametric forms.
 Implicit distributions (defined as probabilistic programs) have the potential to yield finer and tighter VB posterior approximations \citep{huszar2017variational, kingma2013auto, tran2017hierarchical, titsias2019unbiased}.
 This section highlights the connection between the implicit variational Bayes inference and our B-GAN framework (Algorithm \ref{alg:WGAN} and \ref{alg:WGAN-RL}), both of which target the posterior.

-The VB setup consists of an (intractable) likelihood $p_\theta^{(n)}(\cdot)$, prior $\pi(\theta)$ and a class of posterior approximations $q_{\b}(\theta\C X_0)$ indexed by $\b$. {We are recycling the notation of $\b$ here to highlight the connection between the GAN generator and the the implicit variational generator.} The goal of the VB approach is to find a set of parameters $\b^*$ that maximize a lower bound to the marginal likelihood
+The VB setup consists of an (intractable) likelihood $p_\theta^{(n)}(\cdot)$, prior $\pi(\theta)$ and a class of posterior approximations $q_{\b}(\theta\C X_0)$ indexed by $\b$.
+We are recycling the notation of $\b$ here to highlight the connection between the GAN generator and the implicit variational generator.
+The goal of the VB approach is to find a set of parameters $\b^*$ that maximize the evidence lower bound (ELBO) to the marginal likelihood